|The Old Dairy||#3|

 - TEACHING NOTES:

-- They will be offering a blended approach.
-The majority of their assessments will take place online, They will also have face-to-face assessments where needed and where it is safe to do so.
+- The majority of students assessments will take place online, Students will also have face-to-face assessments where needed and where it is safe to do so.

 Ask a new question about Gilwell Hall